anna-filou/LGBTmyths.com/_faq/dont-know.md

 layout: myth
 type: question
 title: I don't even know any LGBT people, why should I care?
 short: Around 8% of people globally identify as LGBT.
-Considering the real number may be larger (as people are often afraid of disclosing that their sexuality is anything but straight), **it's very likely that someone in your close circle is&nbsp;LGBT+**.
+Considering the real number may be larger (as people are often afraid of disclosing that their sexuality is anything but straight), **it's very likely that someone in your close circle is&nbsp;LGBT**.
 tags: Gay
 order: 3
 ---